WebAssembly/spec/spectec/test-prose/TEST.md

 Externtype_ok
 - the external type externtype is valid if:
   - Either:
-    - externtype is (TAG typeuse).
+    - externtype is (TAG tagtype).
-    - the type use typeuse is valid.
+    - the tag type tagtype is valid.
-    - The :ref:`expansion <aux-expand-typeuse>` of the context C is the composite type (FUNC functype).
   - Or:
     - externtype is (GLOBAL globaltype).
     - the global type globaltype is valid.